 - Tax-Deferred Growth (like an IRA/Pension Plan)

-- Tax-Free Dividend Distributions
+- Tax-Advantaged Dividend Distributions

-- Tax Free Loans
+- Tax Advantaged Loans

 - Uncorrelated Asset Class – (*does not move with or react to other markets)